Australian Institute of Health and Welfare (2022) Other unintentional causes, AIHW, Australian Government, accessed 06 July 2022.

 For more detail, see Data tables B25–26 and E36–38.

 Hospital admissions for injuries due to other unintentional causes appear to display a weak seasonal pattern, typically peaking over winter and declining over the warmer months.

 In March 2020, the first lockdowns and social distancing measures associated with COVID-19 interrupted the usual activity of many Australians.
 The restrictions to movement and activity coincided with a sharp drop in overall injury hospitalisations.
 For this category, there were 31% fewer admissions from March to May than the in same period of the previous year.
 As initial restrictions eased, admissions rose in May and June, though they remained below previous levels.

 See the interactive COVID-19 display for data and further discussion about the impact of COVID-19 on hospital admissions.

 1. Months have been standardised to 31 days.

 2. A scale up factor has been applied to June admissions to account for cases not yet separated.

 Source: AIHW National Hospital Morbidity Database.

-Injury hospitalisation and death rates differ for males and females, especially for certain age groups (Figure 2).
-In 2017–18:
+Injury hospitalisation and death rates differ for males and females in this category, especially for certain age groups (Figure 2).
+In 2019–20:

 The visualisation features 2 matching column graphs on separate tabs, 1 for hospitalisation cases and 1 for deaths.
 The columns represent sex within 6 life-stage age groups.
 The reader can select to display either age-specific rate per 100,000 population or number.
 The default displays males and females and the reader can also select to display persons.